vicimity-dndrks/less-concepts/README.md

 NEWS

 - time: change time signature for the sequencer.
 1/4 - 1/32 (more options available in params).
-- the cycling sequencer will step though saved snapshots and move when the indicated duration has passed. the cycling sequencer can move up '>', down '<' or random '~'.
+- a cycling sequencer that steps through saved snapshots and move when the indicated duration has passed. the cycling sequencer can move up '>', down '<' or random '~'.

 / / / / / / / /